plone/documentation/docs/admin-guide/override-core.md

 ## Override the version of a core Plone package

-The Python packages on which Plone depends are pinned to specific versions at the time a Plone release is created.
+Plone's Python package dependencies are pinned to specific versions at the time a Plone release is created.
 This section describes how to override the version of one of these packages, in case you need a newer one.

 ```{caution}